tc39/proposal-compartments/README.md

 }
 ```

-This might be dynamically imported by a neighboring module.
+A neighboring module might dynamically import this.

 ```js
 import('./thenable.js').then((x) => {